fprimex/zdesk/README.md

 ## API Keyword args

+Zdesk attempts to identify query string parameters from the online documentation.
+All query string parameters are optional (default to `None`), and are provided for convenience and reference.

-Zdesk passes all API method kwargs on to the Zendesk API as query string parameters, except those that it has reserved for its own use.
-The current reserved kwargs are:
+However, it is very difficult, if not impossible,  to accurately capture all valid query parameters for a particular endpoint from the documentation.
+So, zdesk passes all provided kwargs on to the Zendesk API as query string parameters without validation, except those that it has reserved for its own use.
+The current reserved kwargs (described in more detail below) are:

 * `complete_response`
 * `get_all_pages`